gieseladev/LyricsFinder/README.md

 - [Giesela](https://github.com/GieselaDev/Giesela) -- a unique music suite and player for Discord.

 - [GiTils](https://github.com/GieselaDev/GiTils) -- the official utilities package for Giesela, which includes an API implementation using Flask, uWSGI served through an optimized nginx webserver.
-Such an example can be seen [here](https://github.com/GieselaDev/GiTils/blob/master/GiTils/blueprints/lyrics.py).
+The GiTils lyrics are stored in MongoDB cache.
+The example can be seen [here](https://github.com/GieselaDev/GiTils/blob/master/GiTils/blueprints/lyrics.py).

->  **An example of an output from an API implementation in action:** **[https://gitils.giesela.io/lyrics/The%20A%20Team](https://gitils.giesela.io/lyrics/The%20A%20Team)**
+>  **An example of the live implementation of GiTils' lyrics blueprint from the source in action:** **[https://gitils.giesela.io/lyrics/The%20A%20Team](https://gitils.giesela.io/lyrics/The%20A%20Team)**

-Lyrics are cached for faster loading in this implementation (as is highly recommended).
+Lyrics are cached in MongoDB for faster loading in this implementation.

 **[IMPORTANT] Please note that the above live example is not for large-scale use;** the public API is monitored and rate limited to prevent abuse.
 If you wish to host your own version, the GiTils package linked above is the implementation of the API (along with other utilities).